-For the first time in five or six generations Iowans are coming face-to-face with black bears and mountain lions.
-For both species, young males are traveling far distances in search of mates.
+For the first time in five or six generations Iowans are coming face-to-face with large predators.
+For both black bears and mountain lions, young males are traveling far distances in search of mates.

 Karl Hendriskson lives on a small farm, surrounded by woods near Decorah, in northeast Iowa.
 This May, he found a black bear in his front yard clinging to an evergreen, about 7 or 8 ft. in the air.

 “I couldn’t believe what I was seeing…I thought it was a black lab puppy or dog up in the tree because of the snout...He turned to look at me, and I said, ‘It’s a black bear!’
 So I quickly, quickly got out of here.”